fwojcik/smhasher3/README.md

 As of 2023-12-12, SMHasher3 beta3 has been released.

-I have hopes to release a 1.0 version sometime before the end of September 2024.
+I have hopes to release a 1.0 version sometime before the end of April 2025.
 The current code should still be very useful in evaluating hashes, as most remaining features are either additional tests, tweaks to specific hashes, or quality-of-life usage enhancements.